 During the 2003-05 biennium, the legislature (through SB12) authorized Library Services and Technology Act (LSTA) funds to subsidize the purchase of basic electronic resources for Oregon libraries under the Oregon Statewide Database Licensing Program (SDLP).
 From 2005 to 2009 the LSTA funds provided a 50% subsidy for academic and public libraries and fully funded school and tribal libraries.
-As of October 19, 2009, LSTA funding will be used to fully subsidize the 22 databases provided by Gale/CENGAGE Learning for a cost of just under $400,000 per year.
+As of October 19, 2009, LSTA funding was be used to fully subsidize the 22 databases provided by Gale/CENGAGE Learning for a cost of just under $400,000 per year.
+In 2014, a new contract with Gale/CENGAGE Learning was established adding additional new content for $350,000 per year.
 As of November 2010, LearningExpress Library is also fully subsidized.

-If you do not currently participate in the Statewide Database Licensing Program, please contact Library Development Services at 503-378-2525 for information.
+If you do not currently participate in the Statewide Database Licensing Program, please contact Arlene Weible, Electronic Services Consultant, (503-378-5020) for information.

 School libraries are automatically enrolled and access the databases via OSLIS.

 The Statewide Database Licensing Program does not include the audio, e-books, and video service provided by Library2Go.
 The Oregon Digital Library Consortium is responsible for this service.